CEDRIC POV

 But then Keir stepped in.

-I watched as Keir smoothly pulled Gareth to his side, positioning him perfectly to greet the Duke and Duchess of Everly.
-It was as if he was saying to everyone watching, 'See?
-We're close friends.
-Everything's fine.'
+I watched, caught somewhere between disbelief and reluctant admiration, as Keir smoothly pulled Gareth to his side, positioning him effortlessly to greet the Duke and Duchess.

-Beside me, I felt the tension drain from Eamon's body, his muscles loosening as he relaxed.
-"Well, would you look at that?" he murmured, a hint of relief softening his voice, his eyes still fixed on the scene unfolding before us.
+Beside me, I felt the tension drain from Eamon's body, his shoulders relaxing as he let out a soft, relieved breath.
+"Well, would you look at that?"

 I let out a small huff, crossing my arms as I continued to watch Keir——and Gareth.